Last Updated February 8, 2021

 Can I visit Wilson Library?

 For the health and safety of our patrons and staff, the Wilson Library building is closed to the public until further notice.
+Our research room is available on a limited basis by appointment.

 Can I make an appointment with the Library to do my research in person?